The Greater Amberjack is a common catch on our offshore reefs and wrecks. Amberjack travel in large schools and put up a great fight.

 Do not salt the steaks during preparation, salt can toughen the meat by drawing out the natural juices.

 Grill to Perfection

 Preheat grill on high with the lid closed.
 When ready, open the lid, drop the temperature to medium and place fillets on hot rack.
-Cook 5 minutes, then turn and cook 4 more minutes.
+Cook 4 to 5 minutes, then turn and cook 3 to 4 more minutes.
 Don't over cook this tender fish or it will become tough and less tasty.

 Other Recipes for Amberjack

 Visit our Shop - Cook Your Catch page for equipment and supplies to help you cook perfect fish.